opencord/docs/prereqs/vtn-setup.md

 sudo ifconfig fabric up
 ```

+## DNS setup

-Finally, in order to be added to the VTN configuration, each compute node must
+In order to be added to the VTN configuration, each compute node must
 be resolvable in DNS.
 If a server's hostname is not resolvable, it can be
 added to the local `kube-dns` server (substitute _HOSTNAME_ with the output of
 the `hostname` command, and _HOST-IP-ADDRESS_ with the node's primary IP